Logan-Alvarez/Giphy-App/README.md

 MODEL: I set up an interface to allow easy access to calling the data in other files.
 I made sure to model the interface how the API is structured, but only with the data I need to use.

 MAIN FILE: In the main is where we want to handle the data first coming in.
-To do this, I set up a hook with a variable with the type of
+To do this, I set up a hook with a variable with the type of Giphy[] - this means the variable is an array of Gifs.
+Now that I have that information I need to pass that array down as a prop to the Results list file.

+RESULTS LIST FILE: Once the array of Gifs data is passed down from the main file I'm apple to use .map.
+The .map method allows us to go through each single Gif in the array and do something with the data.
+In my example, I set up the .map to create a Result component for each Gif.
+Doing that alone doesn't get a displayed list of Gifs.
+I need to pass down a single Gif as a prop to the Result component and create the HTML structure do display the data.

+RESULT FILE: In the Result file is where the magic happens.
+This file is solely for a single Gif.
+Here we can use our interface that we created to dip into the data and pull what we need.
+We use JSX to dispaly the data wrapped in HTML tags.
+Once the data is placed in the tags I used CSS to manipulate the tags like a normal HTML file.